-4.1 The approach to cyber risk management described herein provides a foundation for better understanding and managing cyber risks, thus enabling a risk management approach to address cyberthreats and vulnerabilities.
-For detailed guidance on cyber risk management, users of these Guidelines should also refer to Member Governments' and Flag Administrations' requirements, as well as relevant international and industry standards and best practices.

-4.2 Additional guidance and standards may include, but are not limited to:

-- .1 The Guidelines on Cyber Security Onboard Ships produced and supported by BIMCO, CLIA, ICS, INTERCARGO, INTERTANKO, OCIMF and IUMI. - .2 ISO/IEC 27001 standard on Information technology Security techniques Information security management systems - Requirements.
-Published jointly by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC). - .3 United States National Institute of Standards and Technology's Framework for Improving Critical Infrastructure Cybersecurity (the NIST Framework).

-4.3 Reference should be made to the most current version of any guidance or standards utilized.
+- 4.1 The approach to cyber risk management described herein provides a foundation for better understanding and managing cyber risks, thus enabling a risk management approach to address cyberthreats and vulnerabilities.
+For detailed guidance on cyber risk management, users of these Guidelines should also refer to Member Governments' and Flag Administrations' requirements, as well as relevant international and industry standards and best practices. - 4.2 Additional guidance and standards may include, but are not limited to: - .1 The Guidelines on Cyber Security Onboard Ships produced and supported by ICS, IUMI, BIMCO, OCIMF, INTERTANKO, INTERCARGO, InterManager, WSC and SYBAss. - .2 Consolidated IACS Recommendation on cyber resilience (Rec 166). - .3 ISO/IEC 27001 standard on Information technology Security techniques Information security management systems Requirements.
+Published jointly by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC). - .4 United States National Institute of Standards and Technology's Framework for Improving Critical Infrastructure Cybersecurity (the NIST Framework). - 4.3 Reference should be made to the most current version of any guidance or standards utilized.

-&lt;sup>1 The additional guidance and standards are listed as a non-exhaustive reference to further detailed information for users of these Guidelines.
+The additional guidance and standards are listed as a non-exhaustive reference to further detailed information for users of these Guidelines.
 The referenced guidance and standards have not been issued by the Organization and their use remains at the discretion of individual users of these Guidelines.